aws-samples/aws-eks-samples/examples/kubernetes/how-to-backup-restore-ebs-pvc/README.md

     Restore Size:                        2Gi
     ```

-3. Delete the existing app and its PVC:
+3. Delete the existing app and its PVC and Pod:
     ```sh
     kubectl delete -f ebs-kc.yaml
     ```
 ### Restore Volume